kctffs/mildew-detection-in-cherry-leaves/README.md

 - As a client, I can display a images montage of cherry leaves that are either healthy or infected with powdery mildew.
   - The page named 'Leaves Visualiser' implements a feature that the client can generate a montage of healthy or infected leaves.
 This also includes refreshing for a different set of images.
 - As a client, I want a ML model to estimate with a 97% accuracy rating by whether a random cherry leaf is either healthy or is infected with powdery mildew.
-  - The page named 'Powdery Mildew Detection' page consists of a feature that a user can upload images, and then the ML Model will produce a predicition with accuracy whether the leaf is infected with powdery mildew or healthy.
+  - The page named 'Powdery Mildew Detection' page consists of a feature that a user can upload images, and then the ML Model will produce a prediction with accuracy whether the leaf is infected with powdery mildew or healthy.
 - As a client, I can produce a report by a set of images.
 These images are undisclosed by a binary classifier and the report tells me which leaves are infected.
   - When a client has uploaded images of cherry leaves on the 'Powdery Mildew Detection' page, they will be provided with an analysis report classifying all uploaded images with their results.